caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 在商业化过程中，GERS可以购买作品的知识产权的使用权，具体费用另行协商。

-Intellectual property rights belong to the author of the works Authors authorize the organizers and sponsors to use the rights of promoting ，remaking ,modifying, publishing, exhibition free of charge by using images and texts of the works and other related rights publicly without any other payment or premium after date.
+Intellectual property rights belong to the author of the works.
+Authors authorize the organizers and sponsors to use the rights of promoting ，remaking ,modifying, publishing, exhibition free of charge by using images and texts of the works and to use other related rights publicly without any other payment or premium.
-The author need to declare the contents of the related documents and materials of registration do not infringe the copyright of others.
-If there are any disputes involving copyright works in the future that makes damage to the reputation of the organizer , I (team) will bear legal responsibility, and return the bonuses and awards.
+The author need to declare the contents of the related documents and materials of the registered project do not infringe the copyright of others.
+If there are any disputes involving copyright works in the future that makes damage to the reputation of the organizer , the author (team) will bear legal responsibility, and return the bonuses and awards.
-During the process of the use of the works for global public goods free of charge, the user must carve the author’s introduction and designing background at a proper place of the building.
-In the process of commercialization, GERS can purchase the right to use the work of intellectual property rights, the concrete expense will be negotiated additionally
+During the process of the use of works for global public good free of charge, brief introdution of the author and the designing background need to be marked at a proper place of the building.
+In the process of commercialization, GERS can purchase the right to use the work of intellectual property rights, and the fees will be negotiated additionally.